 The finished floor level must be a minimum of 2m above ground level

 The lot must have a landscape area as part of the development.
-The minimum size of the landscaped area varies depending on the lot sizes, as follows:
+The minimum size of the landscaped area varies depending on the lot size and building type, as follows:

 Earthworks and Retaining Walls

 Any earthworks or retaining walls that you build must meet the following maximum depth conditions: